Informo/specs/content/information-distribution/source.md

 Where:

 <!--
-   The definitions of `localisedString` and `keys` here are the same as in trust-authority.md.
-People changing either (or both) might want to also change it there (or remove this warning).
+   The definitions of `localisedString`, `keys` and `prevUser` here are the same as in trust-authority.md.
+People changing any (or all of them) might want to also change it there (or remove this warning).
 -->
 * `localisedString` is a map associating a [RFC 5646](https://tools.ietf.org/html/rfc5646)-compliant language (and variant)